gshaikov/NetLib/README.md

+_Disclaimer: this project was completed long time ago during my time in academia._

-# NetAPI
+# NetLib

-This is a neural network (multilayer perceptron) with my custom-built API ``myneuralnetapi.py``.
+This is my library for neural network (multilayer perceptron) implementation ``myneuralnetapi.py`` using Numpy only.
 Tested on a classic MNIST dataset.
-The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)

-***Note: I built the whole API using only Numpy library.
-For practice.***
-I did it in the very beginning of my Deep Learning course, even before studying frameworks like TensorFlow or Keras.
-So the API design and the ideas inside are authentic.
+The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data) I did it in the very beginning of my Deep Learning course, even before studying frameworks like TensorFlow or Keras.

 Implemented: